aurovrata/otp-by-email/README.txt

 1. Install Contact Form 7 plugin
 2. Install OTP by Email plugin extension
+3. OTP tag requires an email field in your CF7 forms.
-3. In CF7 forms with email fields, a mail tag `[otp-<field-name>]` will be available to insert into your notification/confirmation email which will all a unique time-limited URL for users to confirm their email.
+4. In CF7 forms with email fields, a mail tag `[otp-<field-name>]` will be available to insert into your notification/confirmation email which will all a unique time-limited URL for users to confirm their email.
-4. In the form editor page, the OTP tab allows you to set the pages to redirect to when an email is validated or fails due to an outdated link.
+5. In the form editor page, the OTP tab allows you to set the pages to redirect to when an email is validated or fails due to an outdated link.

 == Frequently Asked Questions ==